ciselab/CPS_repo_mining/analysis/grbl.md

 segment.
 This ensures that Grbl generates the velocity profiles EXACTLY and noticeably improves overall acceleration performance.
 ### Antipattern Category
+X
 ### Keyword
 performance
 ### Note
+This commit does not change any performance-related features.
+Bug fix and some code formatting.

 ## Commit #45
 ### Hash